Richard Bachman: Origin

+Biography

 King provided biographical details for Bachman, initially in the "about the author" blurbs in the early novels.
-Known "facts" about Bachman were that he was born in New York, served a four-year stint in the Coast Guard, which he then followed with ten years in the Merchant Marine.
+Known "facts" about Bachman were that he was born in New York and served a four-year stint in the Coast Guard, which he then followed with ten years in the Merchant Marine.
 Bachman finally settled down in rural central New Hampshire, where he ran a medium-sized dairy farm, writing at night.
-His fifth novel was dedicated to his wife, Claudia Inez Bachman, who also received credit for the bogus author photo on the book jacket.
-Other "facts" about the author were revealed in publicity dispatches from Bachman's publishers: the Bachmans had one child, a boy, who died in an unfortunate, Stephen King-esque accident at the age of six, when he fell into a well and drowned.
+His fifth novel was dedicated to his wife, Claudia Inez Bachman, who also received credit for the faked author photo on the book jacket.
+Other "facts" about the author were revealed in publicity dispatches from Bachman's publishers: The Bachmans had one child, a boy, who died in an unfortunate, Stephen King-esque accident at the age of six, when he fell into a well and drowned.
 In 1982, a brain tumour was discovered near the base of Bachman's brain; tricky surgery removed it.
 After Bachman's true identity was revealed, later publicity dispatches (and about the author blurbs) revealed that Bachman died suddenly in late 1985 of "cancer of the pseudonym, a rare form of schizonomia".

 Identification

 King dedicated Bachman's early books—Rage (1977), The Long Walk (1979), Roadwork (1981), and The Running Man (1982)—to people close to him.
 The link between King and his shadow writer was exposed in early 1985 after Steve Brown, a bookstore clerk in Washington, D.C., noted similarities between the writing styles of King and Bachman.
 Brown located publisher's records at the Library of Congress which included a document naming King as the author of one of Bachman's novels.
 Brown wrote to King's publishers with a copy of the documents he had uncovered, and asked them what to do.
 Two weeks later, King telephoned Brown personally and suggested he write an article about how he discovered the truth, allowing himself to be interviewed.
-At the time of the announcement in 1985, King was working on Misery, which he had planned to release as a Bachman book.
+At the time of the announcement in 1985, King was working on Misery, which he had planned to release as a Bachman book, but changed his mind after the outing.
+The next Bachman book was not until 1996, with The Regulators.
+And the last Bachman book is the 2007 Blaze.
+These latter books were said to have been "found" or "discovered".